 The Colonial Quarter is where visitors can experience hundreds of years of Colonial Spanish and British living history in St. Augustine.
 This two-acre revamped attraction takes vacationers and locals back in time through three centuries of the formation and creation of the nation's oldest city.
 Travelers can enjoy a Historic Adventure Tour with a resident of Colonial Quarter St. Augustine as they are taken on an interactive, immersive journey through history.

-The Colonial Quarter attraction reveals St. Augustine's history as a fledgling port and allows guests to partake in authentic musket drills, climb to the top of a 17th century watchtower replica, and dine and drink in 18th century style at the Bull and Crown or the Taberna Del Caballo.
-Here St. Augustine's brilliant past comes to life with multiple living history demonstrations, guided tours complete with detailed history of the city and more.
+The Colonial Quarter attraction reveals St. Augustine's history as a fledgling port and allows guests to partake in authentic musket drills, climb to the top of a 17th-century watchtower replica, and dine and drink in 18th-century style at the Bull and Crown or the Taberna Del Caballo.
+Here St. Augustine's brilliant past comes to life with multiple living history demonstrations, guided tours complete with a detailed history of the city and more.

 The First 16th Century Spanish City